MrPicklePinosaur/trainos/docs/K4.typ

 == Task Names

-To facillitate easier debugging of individual tasks, each task is now assigned a name string.
+To facilitate easier debugging of individual tasks, each task is now assigned a name string.
 This string's location can be found in the task's tasktable entry.

 The `Create()` systemcall has been modified to take in a name: